dudziak-tomasz/asteroids-js/CONFIG.md

 ## PUBLIC DIRECTORY

-"publicDirectory" - if set to true, express serve static files from asteroids-js/public as /
+"publicDirectory" - if set to true, express serve static files from asteroids-js/public as "/".
+You can disable the public directory when the front-end is running on another server.
+Then change the request path in public/js/api.js.

+## SENDING EMAILS

+The application sends an e-mail when the user loses access to the account and tries to change the password using his e-mail address.

+"emailSender" - email address from which the email will be sent

+"emailHost" - SMTP server address

+"emailPort" - SMTP server port

+"emailSSL" - set to true if the connection uses SSL

+"emailUser" - SMTP server username

+"emailPassword" - SMTP server password